Aaron Fike: NASCAR career

-Fike made his stock car debut towards the end of 2003 in an ARCA RE/MAX Series race at South Boston Speedway, where he finished 9th.
+Fike made his stock car debut towards the end of 2003 in an ARCA RE/MAX Series race at South Boston Speedway, where he finished ninth.

-He began racing part-time in the Busch Series in 2004 in the #43 Curb Agajanian Performance Group car, and for GIC-Mixon Motorsports.
+He began racing part-time in the Busch Series in 2004 in the No. 43 Curb Agajanian Performance Group car, and for GIC-Mixon Motorsports.
 His best finish that year came at the Stacker 200 Presented by YJ Stinger, where he finished 17th.

-For 2005, Fike signed a driver development contract with Brewco Motorsports, and split time in their #66 Duraflame Ford Taurus with Greg Biffle.
+For 2005, Fike signed a driver development contract with Brewco Motorsports, and split time in their No. 66 Duraflame Ford Taurus with Greg Biffle.
 He recorded his first top-ten finish at the Salute to the Troops 250 Presented by Dodge, where he finished eighth.
-He also ran 17 races with the #43, his best finish in that car being a 14th at Homestead.
+He also ran 17 races with the No. 43, his best finish in that car being a 14th at Homestead.
 At the end of the year, he was released from his contract at Brewco.

-He started 2006 driving the #43 for Curb, but soon signed with Kevin Harvick Incorporated for a limited schedule.
+Fike started 2006 driving the No. 43 for Curb, but soon signed with Kevin Harvick Incorporated for a limited schedule.
 He was released after two races.

 Fike drove for Red Horse Racing in the Craftsman Truck Series in 2007, where he had four top-ten finishes.
 He was arrested in the parking lot of Kings Island in July 2007, and subsequently suspended by NASCAR and released from his contract.

 Legal troubles

 In March 2003, Fike was arrested for driving under the influence in his hometown of Galesburg, Illinois and was eventually released.

 On July 7, 2007, Fike and his long-time girlfriend and fiancée, Red Horse crew member Cassandra "Casi" Davidson, were arrested in the parking lot of Kings Island in Mason, Ohio.
 Fike attempted to evade police when asked to exit his truck, striking an officer with the mirror of the vehicle; upon being stopped and searched, syringes containing brown liquid, which Fike admitted were heroin, were found within the vehicle.
 Davidson stated that both she and Fike used the heroin.
 Both were arrested on charges of possession of heroin and drug paraphernalia.

 On July 11, 2007, Fike (as well as Davidson) was suspended indefinitely by NASCAR for violating Section 12-4-A (actions detrimental to stock car racing) of the 2007 NASCAR Rule Book.
 Red Horse Racing released Fike from his contract the following day.
 On August 29, the misdemeanor possession of drug abuse instruments charge was dropped by prosecutors.

 Though he initially pleaded not guilty, in November 2007, Fike pleaded guilty to possession of a drug abuse instrument and a reduced charge of attempted possession of heroin, both misdemeanors.
-He admitted that he'd spent 4 months in treatment for the addiction, and publicly stated that the habit almost killed him at least once.
+He admitted that he had spent four months in treatment for the addiction, and publicly stated that the habit almost killed him at least once.
 He was sentenced to two years of probation after agreeing to establish a non-profit anti-drug group, Racing Against Drugs.

 In an April 2008 interview for ESPN, Fike admitted to years of painkiller abuse, as well as heroin use on race days.